tmtek/keycloak_devkit/README.md

 * `keycloak/modules` : Register manually as a Module.

 More info on [why you would use one method over the other here](https://www.keycloak.org/docs/latest/server_development/#registering-provider-implementations).

+All SPIs added using both methods will be added to Keycloak after issuing the `npm start` command.
+If you are doing SPI development and are frequently updating it for testing, you may drop the .jar file into the ``keycloak/standalone/deployments` folder and issue a `npm run update` command to update the SPI live without having to re-build the Container.
+This only works with deployments and not SPIs added as Modules.